stclib/STC/docs/carray_api.md

 The macro `using_carray2()` must be instantiated in the global scope. `X` and `N` are type tags and will affect the names of all cset types and methods.
 E.g. declaring `using_carray3(i, int);`, `X` should be replaced by `i` in all of the following documentation.

-## Header file

-All carray definitions and prototypes are available by including a single header file.

 ```c
 #include <stc/carray.h>